redstone-finance/redstone-oracles-monorepo/packages/canton-connector/daml/README.md

 2. It defines the [`IRedStoneCore`](./interface/src/IRedStoneCore.daml) interface for processing the payload data on-ledger
 3. It defines the [`IRedStoneAdapter`](./interface/src/IRedStoneAdapter.daml) and [`IRedStonePricePillFactory`](./interface/src/IRedStonePricePillFactory.daml) interfaces
 4. Interfaces use `verify*` methods (e.g., `iRedStoneAdapter_VerifyUpdater`, `iRedStonePricePillFactory_VerifyCreator`) for authorization instead of inline `assertMsg` with view fields
+5. It defines the [`IRedStoneRewardFactory`](./interface/src/IRedStoneRewardFactory.daml) interface for batched reward creation via `FeaturedAppRight`

 ### [RedStone PricePill Interface](./price_pill)